trnabab/Stock-Price-Analysis-and-Prediction/README.md

 - `stock_price_predictor_lr.pkl`: The trained Linear Regression model for stock price prediction.

 ## Conclusion
-Summarize the findings and discuss the model's performance.
-Suggest potential improvements and future work.
+Summarized the findings and discuss the model's performance.
+Suggested potential improvements and future work.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.